benblee/grav-plugin-mixitup/README.md

 You can find out more about the script used in this plugin here [mixitup](https://mixitup.kunkalabs.com/).

-From your page headers, you can then tweak almost all the settings that lightSlider comes with.
+From your page headers, you can then tweak almost all the settings that Mixitup comes with.

 eg: